Estimated reading time: 6 minutes

-Did you know there are actually hundreds of known varieties?
+Did you know there are actually hundreds (if not thousands) of named varieties?
 It’s one of the reasons we recommend apples as one of the best backyard fruit trees to grow.

 So, where are all the others, the ones you haven’t heard of?